 If you opt to start from Nauders you need to pick up the signposted radweg as it follows the old road from Nauders to the Reschenpass (Passo di Resia) at 1504m.
 There’s an initial climb through alpine meadows to the lake .

 At this point you are crossing a watershed.
 Before this point, all the rivers flowed into the Danube and then the Black Sea; after it, they flow into the Adriatic.
 The source of the Etsch (the Etschquelle) is close by.

 It’s pretty much all downhill from here to Meran (altitude: 325) 78 kilometres further on.
 While it’s tempting to profit from the downhill and the excellent cycleway, it would be a mistake to take this section too quickly: there’s far too much to see and enjoy on the way.

 The cycleway runs on the western shore of the lake, with the option of following the eastern shore.
 It’s very scenic with views south towards the Ortler mountain and the Ortler group.
 The Ortler is 3,905metres high, so even in summer the peak is covered with snow.

-From the dam, the cycleway takes you past the Haidersee (Lago della Muta) to the lovely village of Burgeis (Burgusio) a little way further on.
+From the dam at the southern end of the Reschensee, the cycleway takes you past the Haidersee (Lago della Muta) to the lovely village of Burgeis (Burgusio) a little way further on.
 Look out for the Kloster Marienburg on your right-hand side.
-The Abbey also owns the nearby Castel Fürstenberg - now a college for agriculture and forestry.
+The Abbey also owns the nearby Castel Fürstenberg — now a college for agriculture and forestry.

 In the village square of Burgeis there’s a water fountain with a statue of Saint Michael the Archangel.
 In one hand the saint holds a sword and in the other a pair of scales: on one side of the balance there’s a small human figure and on the other a millstone.
 The scales reflect the saint’s role on Judgement Day.